How to get an in at Fashion Week

 Networking with photographers, models, stylists and other artists is everything in the business of makeup artistry.
 I started freelancing in makeup before the world of Instagram, (if you can imagine that!).
 I contacted photography studios, local photographers and models with the view of building a portfolio.
 I’ll do another post on general tips on getting into the world of freelance makeup, so before I get carried away let’s chat fashion week.

 What I’m referring to here is assisting and working on the big 4, these being New York, London, Milan and Paris fashion weeks.
-These are held twice a year, around February and September (with the exception of couture and Men’s fashion weeks, here I’ll focus on the ready to wear shows).
+These are held usually twice a year, around February and September (with the exception of couture and Men’s fashion weeks, here I’ll focus on the ready to wear shows, which are usually twice a year but lately we’ve seen a lot more shows popping up throughout the year).
 There are huge teams that work on these shows, all headed up by a key artist.
 These key artists are big players within the world of fashion makeup whose work you’ll have seen on magazine covers and fashion campaigns for years.
 When it comes to fashion week, the bookings will come from the key makeup artist’s agency.
-To good place to start researching these is models.com - find the London based agencies first, go on their individual sites and list their makeup artists.
+To good place to start researching these is models.com - if you’re UK based find the London based agencies first, go on their individual sites and list their makeup artists.
 Do your research here - not all artists will work fashion week so expect to spend some time going through their work, looking through Instagram at past shows they’ve keyed.
 When emailing, remember to avoid cut and copy emails.
 Keep it personal, your research will do you well here.
-Explain that you’re looking to assist such and such an artist, include your experience and your up to date portfolio (we’ll come onto that soon), Do this around 2 months before the shows and follow up a month before.
+Explain that you’re looking to assist, include your experience and your up to date portfolio (we’ll come onto that soon).
+Do this around 2 months before the shows and follow up a month before.

 Backstage at Palm Angels, New York Fashion Week 2019.
 Key artist Diane Kendal.